 Buying Iris Bulbs Online

 At Fluwel.com, you can choose from many different types of iris bulbs.
 All these varieties have been grown and studied in our trial gardens.
 We only offer flower bulbs that we know are robust and will perform well in the garden.
+So when you buy iris bulbs from our webshop, you know you are getting the best.
 This means they will have no trouble transforming your garden into a colourful paradise once they feel at home.
 With our detailed information on each variety and our tips for planting bulbs, you should have no trouble with your iris bulbs.
 Should you have any questions or concerns, please contact us and we will gladly help you find a solution.